pvdrz/pijama/notes.md

 Using this same idea, we can use `XOR r32,r32` to encode `loadi 0x0,reg` as the upper part of the register will be overwritten with zeros.

+We can also reduce the operand size for the `addi` instruction if the immediate operand fits in a single byte by replacing `ADD r/m64,imm32` by the `ADD r/m64,imm8` instruction which uses the opcode  `0x83` and a single displacement byte instead.